 Health & Human Services

 The state and federal governments’ continued focus on healthcare policy is creating an ever more complex statutory and regulatory environment.
-The Gibbons Government & Regulatory Affairs Department is exceptionally qualified to represent healthcare entities and human services providers.
-We are able to raise their profiles in the State House and on Capitol Hill, advance their priority initiatives, and analyze the impact of ongoing legislative changes for our clients.
+The Gibbons Government & Regulatory Affairs Group is exceptionally qualified to represent healthcare entities and human services providers.
+We are able to raise their profiles in the State House and on Capitol Hill, advance their priority initiatives, and analyze the impact of ongoing legislative changes on their interests.
 We also develop, then implement, lobbying strategies to address their concerns.

 Land Use and Environment